scantist-ossops-m2/puppetlabs-apt/README.md

 ### Adding name and source to the key parameter of apt::source, which then manages modern apt gpg keyrings

-The name parameter of key hash should contain name with extensions (such as puppetlabs.gpg), Absence of extension will result in creation of file with just name and no extension.
+The `name` parameter of key hash should contain the filename with extension (such as `puppetlabs.gpg`).

 ```puppet
 apt::source { 'puppetlabs':